benstackdev/faq/README.md

 ### Why are you working in IT, what led to that?
 Did you want to work in IT?

 Nope, that's just how things turned out.
 An IT help desk role was the only summer internship I could land (I failed to land a junior dev internship, despite getting interviews).
 During that internship, I made a good impression and got a return offer.
-However, having now worked in IT for over a year, I can confidently say that I'm not nearly as enthusiastic about IT as I was when I started.
+However, having now worked in IT for over a year, I can confidently say that I'm not nearly as enthusiastic about it compared to when I started.
 My day job is only a means to an end to financially support myself and my family.

 ### What are your computer specs?
 I use a 14-inch MacBook Pro (2024 Apple Silicon M4; 16GB RAM; 512 GB SSD).